eraclitux/morest/README.rst

 Every language that has http requests capabilities (GET, POST, PUT, DELETE) can query mongodb through this driver.
 MoREST **mimics** mongodb syntax via a `RESTful-like`_ interface so you dont have to learn some other rules.

+Connections to MoREST can be easily **SSL ecrypted** so it can be used to add encryption to existings mongodb servers compiled without SSL support.

 Plans are to not implement all mongodb functions but just a **subset** of the most useful from the end user perspective (es. no administrative task will be exposed with this driver).

 RESTful-like